Fliplet/fliplet-cli/docs/Platform-iOS.md

 ---

-## Manually creating a P12 certificate for AAB
+## Manually creating a P12 certificate

 If you're using Fliplet Automated App Build system with an Apple Enterprise account and want to manually provide your certificate, we will need its P12 key.
 Please follow [this](aab/create-p12-certificate.md) steps to generate one with your Apple account.